BitCannaCommunity/BitCanna_Raspberry_Pi_Wallet_Installation_Guides/VM_GUIDE.md

    - Exit the file with ctrl+x
    - Confirm the changes saving with Y
-   - nd confirm with Enter
+   - And confirm with Enter

  - Run the wallet for the 1st time to get the information needed for the rpcpassword= in the bitcann.conf file